-It is against this backdrop that the conference is being organized.
-We are bringing together renowned water resources experts in academia, industry, utilities and research institutions and in other related disciplines from across the world to brainstorm and deliberate on various aspects of sustainable water management (i.e. meeting the needs of the present without compromising the ability of future generations to meet their own water needs).
-This international conference provides an interactive platform for eclectic brainstorming and sharing novel ideas and case studies.
-The workshop will comprise plenary sessions, technical sessions, excursion tours, an exhibition and other parallel events.
-It will also encourage young minds to look for better solutions for the future.
+In part to engender reliable and sustainable urban water supplies and wastewater management, the Government of India initiated the Smart Cities mission; to date, 33 Smart Cities have been constituted across India.
+India, a global leader in groundwater utilization, is facing acute shortages of water in many urban centers due to depletion of resources and groundwater contamination in many parts of the country.
+To address the many, interlinked challenges facing the sustainability of urban water, an international conference is proposed by CAWTM jointly with MRIIRS, CGWB, IAH AND GHS. around World Water Day 2019.
+This will take place in Faridabad, India.
+Conference participants will be exposed to and debate up-to-date knowledge about water challenges and water management technologies.
+The conference will be beneficial to government, communities, business and wider interests.
+It is original this is backdrop that the conferences being organized.
+We are bringing together renowened water resources experts in academia, industry, utilities and Research Institutions and in other related disciplines from across the world to brainstorm and delibrate on various aspects of sustainable water management (i.e meeting the needs of present without compromising the ability of future generation to meet their own water needs).
+This international conference provides an interactive platform for electric brainstorming and sharing novel ideas and case studies.
+The workshop will compromise plenary sessions, technical sessions. it will also encourage young minds to look for better solutions for the future.

 The workshop will comprise plenary sessions, technical sessions.
 Scientific and technical papers are invited on the following subject areas.